adithi-su/Image-Classification-/README.md

 # Image-Classification-using-keras
 Classifying images with Keras using resnet50 and investigating how the classifier works using heat maps.
-The code is also used classify objects in a video ( output file included)
+The code is also tested on a video ( output file included)

 Heat maps can be used to visually detect bias in the data.
 The quality of a model's predictions depends heavily on the data on which it was trained.
 If the data is biased, that will reflect in the predictions.